Catalyst Black

-Catalyst Black is a free-to-play mobile video game with in-game purchases, developed and published by Super Evil Megacorp for iOS and Android.
+Catalyst Black is a free-to-play third-person shooter game developed and published by Super Evil Megacorp for iOS and Android.
 The game centers around players using Primary and Heavy Weapons, along with other Trinkets and Abilities, that enhance the player's gameplay in one of several game modes ranging from standard capture the flag to more intricate team-based and achievement-related game events.
 Players also have the ability to transform into one of six more powerful beings called a "primal," each having its own set of unique powers and perks.